brsr/brsr.github.io/_posts/2021-05-08-vector-multilat.md

 # Triangulation
 Does your application have angles of bearing instead of distances, or a mix of bearings and distances?
 Convert the bearings to great circles using the method described in [the solving the "forward problem" section of this earlier post]({% post_url 2021-05-01-vector-spherical-geometry %}), and then apply the methods decribed above.

+*A Python script to create the figures in this post is located [here](https://github.com/brsr/mapproj/blob/master/bin/vector-multilat.py).*